 Because small business bank accounts generally offer the same types of services and features, determining the total amount of fees often is a huge differentiating factor.
 Many banks charge an excessive amount of fees, from monthly fees to maintenance and wire fees, so that’s definitely something to keep in mind as you narrow down your business banking options.

 For the most part, many reputable banks will generally waive these fees as long as you keep a minimum balance.
-And if you aren’t the biggest fan of fees, there are some banks, like Azlo, that have very minimal banking fees.
+And if you aren’t the biggest fan of fees, there are some banks that have very minimal banking fees.
 Of course, the tradeoff here is you won’t be able to visit a physical branch.

 The Bottom Line